tardate/LittleArduinoProjects/playground/move-nums/README.md

 > [2,3,10,0,0]
 > ```

-I actually solved this first using Factor: see [LCK#412 moveNums](https://codingkata.tardate.com/factor/move-nums/), but all the while I was visualizing the solution.
+I originally solved this using Factor: see [LCK#412 moveNums](https://codingkata.tardate.com/factor/move-nums/), but all the while I was visualizing the solution.
 So why not try to implement it with LEDs and an Arduino?

 The basic idea: